Wandalen/wTools/module/core/collection_tools/Readme.md

 ### Collections being used

-To support `no_std` environment as much as possible, we aim at using collections from `alloc` whenever its possible.

-If `use_alloc` feature is on, collections available only in `std` are replaced with their `no_std` counterparts.
-For now, the only replaced collections are `HashMap` and `HashSet` , taken from `hashbrown`.
+So what's the deal with `collection_tools::<collection>`?

+Nothing really fancy.
+We just reuse collections from `alloc` (same as `std`).

+But not all collections are available in `alloc` crate.
+For now, the exceptions are `HashMap` and `HashSet`.
+This leads to the fact that we can't use them in `no_std` environment.
+How did we solve this?
+By using those collections from `hashbrown` crate whenever `no_std` feature is enabled.
+You can found more details on origin of a collection on its documentation page.

 ### MORE Examples